Opioid excess theory: Possible implications for treatment

 Several double blind studies experimented with low dose opioid antagonists, such as naltrexone, for treatment of autism.
 A recent systematic review, published in 2014 showed statistically significant improvement in symptoms of irritability and hyperactivity in 77% of children treated with naltrexone.
 Core autism symptoms were unaffected.
 Side effects were mild and the drug was generally well tolerated.
-The number of children undergoing such therapy in the 10 analysed studies was only 128, however.
+The number of children undergoing such therapy in the 10 analysed studies was only 128.